Nifty Tips for Reducing Your Grocery Bill

 Tip 1: Before you Leave Home – Check your Pantry, Fridge, and Freezer

-Stretch your food further.
-You have to design a menu around what you have to minimize wastage.
+To stretch your food further, you have to design a menu around what you have to minimize wastage.
 Making your food go further and using up what you have before re-stocking is just plain good sense.

-If you are constantly throwing out food in your home because it goes bad before you get a chance to use it – try our Pink Basket Method!
+If you are constantly throwing out food in your home because it goes bad before you get a chance to use it – try our Red Basket Method!

 Plan your meals for the week or fortnight before you go shopping.
 Write it up and put it on the fridge so you know ingredients you have for whatever meal you feel like tonight (that’s on the list!).
 Try to only go to the shops if you run out of fresh fruit and vegetables.
 Bread and milk can be purchased in bulk and frozen if you have the room.